thibaudcolas/draftail.org/docs/Blocks.md

 title: Blocks
 ---

 Blocks provide structure to the content.
-They do not overlap – no content can be both a paragraph and a title.
+They do not overlap – no content can be both a paragraph and a heading.

 ## Built-in blocks